 The pricing can look a bit pricey for some, but it depends on what you order.
 As well as how much for, so it can be affordable.
 However, most of the items range from £4.80 to £12.
 The ‘Buns’ being the cheapest food on their menu at £4.80 and ‘Full Nashta’ being the most valued one with £11.80.

 Overall, I was satisfied with my experience and the food here at Chai Ki, since the service was really good.
 The food was cooked super fast and was bought to my table pretty quickly.
 I would probably say within 10 mins everything arrived at my table.
 Therefore, I would recommend people to try it out, if I were to come next time it would most likely be for dinner as that dinner menu looks pretty scrumptious, too.

 I hope you enjoyed some of the food and interior shots I managed to capture during my visit.
 The interior includes the main entrance from the first image when you first enter.
-Then at the back of the restaurant, where I was quite stunned as I loved how they had that setup and preferred that then the front.
+Then at the back of the restaurant, where I was quite stunned as I loved how they had that setup and preferred that to the front.